Atcold/torch-Developer-Guide/GDB/README.md

 ## GDB

-[*GDB*](https://www.gnu.org/software/gdb/), the GNU Project debugger, allows you to see [...] what another program was doing at the moment it crashed.
+[GDB](https://www.gnu.org/software/gdb/), *the GNU Project debugger, allows you to see [...] what another program was doing at the moment it crashed.*
 Pretty sweet, uh?
 Since we're using `gdb`, I've included the flag `-ggdb` in the [`Makefile`](src/Makefile), which provides us with even more sweet treats, but it is not strictly required (so, this works even with `.so` compiled by someone else).